Tips to Keep Your Home Secure Over the Holidays

 Consider Other Smart Security Devices

 Some smart security systems also have built-in smart doorbell cameras, enabling you to view real-time video of what’s happening at your front door.
 Because thieves can easily break into a home through a garage door, rely on a smart garage door lock to keep this entry point secure with a heavy-duty deadbolt while you’re gone.
+Door and window sensors, as well as sensors that detect that sound of breaking glass can add an extra layer of security while you are away.

 Keep Your Valuables Safe